-Pay & Inflation Uncertainty A reserve has been created to mitigate, as far as possible, the potential financial implications of a sustained rate of inflation over and above that budgeted for in 2022/23.
-Any additional staffing and contract costs will initially be funded from this reserve.
+Pay & Inflation Uncertainty A reserve has been created to mitigate, as far as possible, the potential financial implications of a sustained rate of inflation over and above that budgeted for in 2023/24.
+Any additional staffing and contract costs incurred above budgetary assumptions for inflation will initially be funded from this reserve.